-Dee Perconti with her painting “Sophorn and Friends”
+Dee Perconti with her mixed-media collage “Sophorn and Friends”

 My collages have minds of their own.
 They take me where they want to go.
 I can’t control them, which keeps me enthralled.

 Dee Perconti is an expressive mixed media collage artist whose intention is to show how we are ever-growing, evolving and transforming.
 Her message is one of optimism and hope.
 That is why she is so attracted to the work of many charitable organizations.
 Her work is vibrant and explosive with in-your-face unafraid emotions.

 “Life is exciting, vibrant and full of second chances,” said Perconti.
 That’s why I use my old paintings as do-overs.
 They have another opportunity to say something new and relevant.
 When I ripped up a still life from the past, it transformed into a statement against child trafficking.
 My paintings are completely changed and have a new look and a new message.”

 “One of the influences on my art is Rapha International, which is an organization committed to ending child trafficking.
 I have been able to use my collages to tell the story of child exploitation.
 Recently I took part in Project Goat (Global Offensive Against Trafficking) to make an artist statement against human trafficking by designing a goat statue.”

 Perconti is also influenced by her travels, which serve as inspiration for her work.

 “Another influence is the beauty of the Southwest, where my husband and I have spent a lot of time.
 Many of my collages have turquoise and terra cotta as their main colors and speak to the lush richness of the land.
 I’m about beauty and hope and healing.”